My-Infra-Repos/Bitcoin-Dockerize/README.md

     curl https://raw.githubusercontent.com/kylemanna/docker-bitcoind/master/bootstrap-host.sh | sh -s trusty

-### Basic Security tests has been carried our & results are present in test_results file
+###We do have 442 Security Tests while building Docker Image in dockerfile whereas we also do some Security test on docker images once we complete the dockerbuild.
+We have put Image test results in test_results file.
+We also verify the checksum from main bitcoin website before building the fresh image from there.

-For testing run below:
+For testing
 -----------------------------

-test/run.sh bitcoinimg:latest
+            1. Check dockerfile log, I have attached screenshot in document for 442 tests from main Bitcoin Org.
+            2. Post Image build we can do image tests by running test/run.sh bitcoinimg:latest

 Requirements
 ------------

             * Physical machine, cloud instance, or VPS that supports Docker , KVM or XEN based VMs) running Ubuntu 14.04 or later (*not OpenVZ containers!*)
             * At least 100 GB to store the block chain files (and always growing!)
             * At least 1 GB RAM + 2 GB swap file

 Running in Container:
 -------------------------